Jump Rings

 • Shoebox Studio: Jewelry Making Techniques has an article: Wind & Cut Jump Rings Simply and Efficiently.
 A low-tech method.

-• Okay, there’s probably subjects that I haven’t covered but, I am so tired of jump rings at this point that I’m having nightmares.
+• Okay, there are probably subjects that I haven’t covered but, I am so tired of jump rings at this point that I’m having nightmares.
 Three days of this would drive you mad too!

 1. Hi Dana, Well, how’s this for a slow reply?
 I finally got to my website emails.
 Still have 180 Facebook messages to respond too.
 Alas, there only poor pitiful me answering emails.
 So, I’m done whining and I’ll try to answer your question!